 As we conversed, we were interrupted by a young man who shouted, "Telegram for a Dr. Blackheart!
 Telegram for you sir!"
 Thanks to The Aetheric Message Machine Company, attendees could send text messages to a telegraph office in the hotel.
 The messages were printed on a restored teletype machine and hand-delivered to various locations at the convention.

-Clockwork Alchemy was held in conjunction with FanimeCon, a much-larger anime event held in downtown San Jose.
+Clockwork Alchemy was held in conjunction with FanimeCon, a big anime event held in downtown San Jose.
 But beginning next year, the steampunk event will be on its own, running March 23-25 at the Hyatt Regency near the San Francisco airport.
-Memorial Day weekend poses lots of scheduling conflicts, including BayCon, a large science fiction and fantasy convention.
+Memorial Day weekend poses lots of scheduling conflicts, including BayCon, a science fiction and fantasy convention.
 The organizers hope that the new time and venue will attract a larger crowd.

 In the meantime, here are some photos from the event.